 Fitbit Alta is an fitness tracker that has a couple of smart features in addition to having the most important functionality for everyday activity tracking.

 Ranked in these QuestionsQuestion Ranking

-For its size, the Alta has a huge display.
-The display will show steps, distance, calories burned, active minutes and sleep time.
+For its size, the Alta fitness tracker has a large display.
+The display will show steps, distance, calories burned, active minutes, and sleep time.
 You can switch between these by tapping the side of the display (there is no button).
-The Alta will also vibrate, notifying you of incoming calls, texts, as well as calendar alerts.
+The screen is easy to read at a glance while on the move except in bright settings.

 Pro Week long battery life

-The battery on the Alta can last a full week before you need to recharge it - quite a bit longer than most activity trackers.
+The fitness tracker's battery can last a full week before you need to recharge it - quite a bit longer than most activity trackers.

 Con Display is off by default

 To manually turn on the display you must double tap the side of the tracker which can be difficult to do properly.

 It can also turned on automatically by the appropriate wrist/arm movement for checking the time.

 There is no way to keep the display on so it may take some fumbling every time you want to look at the display.